nikitavoloboev/data/looking-back/2019/2019-march.md

 We got to see the place [where Harry Potter movies were filmed](https://www.wbstudiotour.co.uk).
 Lots of cool little props and stories from the set were there on display.

 One thing I didn't like about London coming from NL is that biking in the city seems like signing a death sentence.
-Sometimes bicyclists are on the same line as the bus and other cars and that can't be good.
-In NL, bicyclists are a first class citizens of the city.
-Having said that public transportation in London does make up for this deficiency.
+Sometimes cyclists are on the same line as the bus and other cars and that can't be good.
+In NL, cyclists are a first class citizens of the city.
+Having said that, public transportation (Metro) in London does make up for this deficiency.

 ## Paris trip